JasonMorgan/tac-getting-started/README.md

 * A kubernetes cluster
 * A harbor instance
-  * We can deploy this into our kube cluster laster if you don't have one ready
+  * We can deploy this into our kube cluster later if you don't have one ready
 * helm 3 installed
 * kubectl